A comprehensive & open-source component system for building Tailwind-powered, sophisticated, scalable web applications.

 Learn more about Hummingbird’s JavaScript components in the JavaScript section.

 Hummingbird also provides a JavaScript API for programmatic control of components.
-For example, you can toggle an modal manually using the API.
+For example, the modal can be toggled manually using the API.

 Here’s how to initialize and use the Modal component: